mobxjs/mobx/docs/refguide/is-observable.md

 # isObservable

-Returns true if the given value was made observable by mobx.
+Returns true if the given value was made observable by MobX.
 Optionally accepts a second string parameter to see whether a specific property is observable.

 ```javascript